hbk4mask/hbk4mask.github.io/_posts/2020-05-26-why-dont-drink-enough-water.md

 >Promixity to water source can effect your water intake

-Wait a minute !
-Promixity to water ?
+Wait a minute!
+Promixity to water?
 We have water in our houses, in our workplaces, schools.
 We are always close to water source.
 But not close enough.
-How many times
+How many times you felt lazy to get up and reach the fridge in kitchen or living area?